 Activities : Birding, Camping, Hiking, Kayaking, Photography, Triple/Quad Cabins

 Arrive in Ushuaia anytime today or take advantage of a complimentary pre-arrival night (up to 24 hours in advance) and stay at the Arakur Hotel & Resort.
 Today is all yours: explore some of the sights that Ushuaia has to offer, from museums to Argentinean leather markets, or continue relaxing at the lovely Arakur.
 Join an optional evening briefing to ask questions and meet some of your fellow travelers.

 Those eager to participate in Citizen Science can take part in seabird sighting surveys or help collect salinity samples and weather data along the way.
 The length of the journey depends on sea conditions, but you should approach the South Shetland Islands on the evening of Day 4.
 The expedition team will keep an especially keen watch for pelagic whales as you approach the nutrient rich upwelling areas of the Continental Shelf.

 Exploring the South Shetland Islands, you may visit Half Moon Island with its stunning backdrop or mountainous and glaciated Livingston Island.
 Or perhaps the ship will sail into an active volcano and you'll have an opportunity to take a dip in the relatively balmy waters that surround Deception Island.
 Bransfield Strait, once the site of an abandoned whaling station, offers an excellent chance to see whales that often return to its rich waters.

-Heading further South, you will explore the Gerlache Strait and its surrounding channels and islands.
-They may include trips to picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale-favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Straight, or the majestic Neumayer Channel.
+Heading further south, you will explore the Gerlache Strait and its surrounding channels and islands.
+This may include trips to picturesque Neko Harbor, sheltered Paradise Harbor, the humpback whale-favored Wilhelmina Bay, the striking Lemaire Channel, the wildlife-filled Penola Straight or the majestic Neumayer Channel.
 You may stop at an active scientific base such as Poland's Arctowksi or Ukraine's Vernadsky, as well as an historic base such as U.K.'s Port Lockroy or Wordie House.